NEWS

 The seminars will be hosted on Zoom and last approximately 1.5 hours.
 Numbers will be limited to 300 attendees and therefore please register early if you would like to join.
 There will be ample opportunities to ask questions and join the debate.
 So please join us to support this new and exciting initiative for European Plant Science by following this link just prior to the start of the seminar.

-EPSO members register in advance for this meeting via this link
+EPSO members register in advance for this meeting via this Zoom link.

 After registering, you will receive a confirmation email containing information about joining the meeting.